“Knowing others is intelligence;

 Heat and Cold Applications – Hydrotherapy

 Invest in a soft blue plastic “gel” pack, available at most pharmacies for cold [or heat] application.
-For heat, you can use a heated gel pack (note that a pack kept for heat use only will last longer than one you use for both heat and cold) or a heating pad or immersion in a bath or hot tub.
+For heat, you can use a heated gel pack (note that a pack kept for heat use only will last longer than one you use for both heat and cold), a heating pad or immersion in a bath or hot tub.

 Contrast heat and cold therapy is used for conditions of subacute care, when you may want the properties of both heat and cold working for you.
 When a muscle is “tight” or hyper-toned, heat will offer more relief because the tissue becomes ischemic (a lack of blood into the area on a cellular level) and the heat increases blood circulation into the area.
 Use caution with heat applications if you have inflammation as well as tightness — too much heat will aggravate the problem, although it may feel good at the time of application.
 Pay attention to how it feels an hour later.
 When you are unsure, contrast is the best solution as it simply drives more circulation to the area, speeding recovery.
 Keep in mind – inflammation is the body’s healing response and it does serve a purpose in recovery – we just need to limit or manage it sometimes – to give comfort from pain and limit excessive inflammation.